-41 Other Statutory Information
+42 Other Statutory Information

-- (i) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company do not have any transactions with companies struck off during the year under Section 248 of Companies Act, 2013 or Section 560 of Companies Act, 1956 - (iii) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v)There are no transactions which are not recorded in the books of accounts that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 - (vi) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority or any other lender - (vii) The Company has complied with the number of layers prescribed under the Companies Act, 2013. - (viii) The Company has not entered into any scheme of arrangement which has an accounting impact on the current or previous financial year. - (ix) The Company has not received any whistle blower complaints during the year. - (x) Utilization of borrowed fund and securities premium - (a) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (b) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (xi) The company has availed term loans (secured) which are project specific and does not warrant submission of quarterly information to banks/financial institutions.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any transactions with companies struck off during the year under Section 248 of Companies Act, 2013 or Section 560 of Companies Act, 1956 - (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v)There are no transactions which are not recorded in the books of accounts that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 - (vi) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority or any other lender - (vii) The Company has complied with the number of layers prescribed under the Companies Act, 2013. - (viii) The Company has not entered into any scheme of arrangement which has an accounting impact on the current or previous financial - (ix) The Company has not received any whistle blower complaints during the year. - (x) Utilization of borrowed fund and securities premium - (a) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (b) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (xi) The company has availed term loans (secured) which are project specific and does not warrant submission of quarterly information to banks/financial institutions. - 43 Details of loans given, investments made and guarantee given covered U/s 186 of the Companies Act, 2013.